Sustainability

 Canada, China and Mexico have also come up with their own taxonomies.
 China, after laying out its taxonomy, realised that the default rate on loans for green projects was 0.4 per cent, much lower than the average of around 2 per cent.

-Indian public sector banks on the contrary have seen an increase in investments in coal-related projects.
-“The coal exposure has increased for most public sector banks, while some private sector banks have managed to curb it,” says Sagar Asapur, head of sustainable finance at CRH.
+Indian public sector banks on the contrary have seen an increase in investments in coal-related projects.“The coal exposure remains significant for most public sector banks, which lack a clear phase-out policy, while medium-sized private sector banks have been more proactive in implementing such policies,” says Sagar Asapur, head of sustainable finance at CRH.

 The banks that have been able to pivot towards green financing—the likes of Federal Bank and HDFC Bank—have had to depend on external standards, and that is difficult because definitions of green financing need to factor in the stage of development of an economy.
 Thus, while Singapore may define its green financing by the financier’s approach to coal, that approach might not work in India.